MITgcm/MITgcm/doc/outp_pkgs/layers.rst

 This packages computes the horizontal fluxes of volume/mass within the layers specified by either THETA (potential temperature or conservative temperature), salinity, or potential density referenced to a specific k-level.
-(Unfortunately we cannot specify a reference pressure that is independent of the position of the vertical grid points.
-For example, if one really wants to have the potential density defined relative to 2000 dbar, then one needs to make sure that the vertical grid is chosen in a way that has a tracer point at exactly 2000 dbar (= :varlink:`gravity`:varlink:`rhoConst`:varlink:`rC(k)`).)
+Unfortunately in MITgcm, we cannot specify a reference pressure that is independent of the position of the vertical grid points.
+For example, if one really wants to have the potential density defined relative to 2000 dbar, then one needs to make sure that the vertical grid is chosen so that there is a tracer point at exactly 2000 dbar (= :varlink:`gravity` * :varlink:`rhoConst` * :varlink:`rC(k)`).

 For this code to work, and to compute a density layers averaged meridional overturning circulation from the results, the CPP-flags